Mark A. Bartley, D.M.A.

 Dr. Bartley directs the WTAMU Symphony and serves as Associate Director of the School of Music.
 He leads the orchestra at the Chamber Music Strings Camp at WTAMU.

 Research and Creative Activity

-Dr. Bartley has conducted professional orchestras around the world, including the China Opera and Dance Symphony Orchestra (Beijing), the Harbin Opera Orchestra (China), the North Czech Philharmonic (Teplice) and the Philharmonic Orchestra of Bacau (Romania).
+Dr. Bartley has conducted professional orchestras around the world, including the Atlantic Coast Orchestra (Portugal), China Opera and Dance Symphony Orchestra (Beijing), the Harbin Opera Orchestra (China), the North Czech Philharmonic (Teplice) and the Philharmonic Orchestra of Bacau (Romania).
 Prior to moving to the Panhandle, Dr. Bartley directed the Orchestra and Chorale at Mount Holyoke College in South Hadley, Massachusetts.
-During his six years in the northeast, he conducted ensembles from Cornell, Yale, Boston University, Worcester Polytechnic Institute and the New England Conservatory.
+He has also conducted ensembles from Cornell, Yale, Boston University, Worcester Polytechnic Institute, University of Hawaii, and the New England Conservatory.

 Locally, Dr. Bartley has led the Amarillo Symphony Youth Orchestra program, conducting the Amarillo Youth Symphony.
 He also served the Amarillo Symphony as associate conductor from 2007-2013.

 He taught in school music programs in Austin, Houston, and George West, Texas.
-He is sought after as a clinician and adjudicator, with previous engagements as far away as Hawaii and Alaska.
+He remains active as a clinician and adjudicator, with previous engagements as far away as Alaska.